 Errors and Varieties

-Coins with mint errors (1983 misprint Quarters, e.g., double strikes, off-center strikes or die cracks) can be worth much more, ranging from $50 to several hundred dollars.
+Coins with mint errors (1983 misprint quarter, e.g., double strikes, off-center strikes or die cracks) can be worth much more, ranging from $50 to several hundred dollars.
 This usually depends on the nature and severity of the error.

 Notable Sales